 You will receive marketing communications from us if you have requested information from us or purchased services.

-We will get your express opt-in consent before we share your personal data with any company outside the COMPANY for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside Honcho Limited for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a service purchase, service experience or other transactions.